-The gallery is named after Minnette Chapman Duffy, one of the re-construction of Tryon Palace’s ardent original supporters.
+The gallery is named after Minnette Chapman Duffy, an ardent supporter of the reconstruction of Tryon Palace.
 As one of a group of “persistent ladies,” including Gertrude Carraway and Maude Moore Latham, Mrs. Duffy lobbied hard for the reconstruction of Tryon Palace establishing a “New Bern Historical Pageant” to raise attention and funds for the endeavor and was named a charter member of the Tryon Palace Commission.
 Unfortunately, she did not live to see the rebuilding of the Palace.

 Changing exhibits at the Duffy Gallery explore the endless riches of North Carolina’s history.
 Exhibits 0ften feature local history, artifacts from Tryon Palace’s collection, local and regional art shows, or a popular traveling exhibit.

 Through the Looking Glass: “A Journey with the Storytellers”

 The 100th Anniversary of the New Bern Historical Society brings the opportunity to share the myriad stories that make up the history of New Bern.
 Visitors with encounter stories of individuals and events through images, artifacts and experiences that tell the stories of our past and those stories that we continue to live.
 After 100 years, the Historical Society has a large collection of images and artifacts of New Bern’s history.
 Many of these have been hidden for years in our files and storage, and others will be on loan from friends.